rlivings39/react-fastapi-mongodb-practice/README.md

 # To do app with React, FastAPI, and MongoDB

 This is a little to do list app so I can practice React/TypeScript, FastAPI, and MongoDB.
 It started with a [project idea](https://cambridge-dev.com/program/317) from a [web dev meetup](https://www.meetup.com/boston-web-dev-class/) at the Cambridge, MA public library.
+Come join us!

 ## How to develop/set up